Bipolar Disorder in Children and Teens

 What are the symptoms of bipolar disorder?

-These mood and activity changes are very different from the child’s usual behavior and from the behavior of healthy children and teens.
+These mood and activity changes are very different from the child’s usual behavior and the behavior of healthy children and teens.

 Children and teens having a manic episode may: